radinformatics/radinformatics.github.io/_pages/deep-learning.md

 {% include group-by-array collection=site.projects field="categories" %}

 ## Goals
 Deep learning introduces a family of powerful algorithms that can help to discover features of disease in medical images, and assist with decision support tools.
-In the context of medical imaging, there are several intereseting challenges:
+In the context of medical imaging, there are several interesting challenges:

 ### Challenges